scythemenace/ML_01/supandunsupML.md

 There are two types of supervised machine learning:-

 ### Regression
 We could possibly plot a graph and draw a line or a curve or any structure to see the trend and predict other types of data.
 In this case there could be `infinitely` many possible `outputs` based on how we look at the graph.
 This type of supervised learning is called **Regression**.
-They are used to predict numerical outputs, like determining the price of a house.
+They are used to predict numerical outputs from infinitely many outputs, like determining the price of a house.

 ### Classification
 It is different from regression because unlike regression where there are infinitely many outputs based on the function we choose to predict the data, here we have finite outputs(or categories) for an input